atinuke03/LITA_Project_Customer_Data/README.md

 ![Customer Data Dashboard](https://github.com/user-attachments/assets/3ae755ff-dc27-4ad4-8d53-917de231cbcd)

 ## Summary of Customer Segmentation Dashboard
+The following shows the subscription trends in the region of
 - Canceled Subscriptions: This was achieved using calculated columns, that is (if Canceled = False, then 0 else 1).
 The report showed that 15175 of subscriptions was canceled in the North, South and West.
 No canceled subscription in the East.
-This was viewed using the card visual.
+This was viewed using a card visual.
 - Total Revenue: The total revenue generated from the region is 67540175.
-- Cncellation Rate: The cancellation rate was acheived using ca
+- Cancellation Rate: The cancellation rate was acheived using calculated measures.
+The report showed 45% subscriptions was cancelled throughout the regions.
+However, 5067 (60%) subscriptions was canceled in the North, 5064 (60%) in the South and 5044 (60%) in the West respectively.
+- Maximum Subscription Duration: The maximum subscription duration for customers is for 366 days.
+This was acheived using calculated measures.
+- Revenue by Region: Analysis of revenue generated in the